How to Perform Text Analysis via Python and Advertools

 dict_keys(['arabic', 'azerbaijani', 'bengali', 'catalan', 'chinese', 'croatian', 'danish', 'dutch', 'english', 'finnish', 'french', 'german', 'greek', 'hebrew', 'hindi', 'hungarian', 'indonesian', 'irish', 'italian', 'japanese', 'kazakh', 'nepali', 'norwegian', 'persian', 'polish', 'portuguese', 'romanian', 'russian', 'sinhala', 'spanish', 'swedish', 'tagalog', 'tamil', 'tatar', 'telugu', 'thai', 'turkish', 'ukrainian', 'urdu', 'vietnamese'])

-One of the other attributes of the “adv.word_frequency” is “phrase_len” which determines the symbolic word’s word count in Advertools Word Frequency Calculation.
-It is 1 by default, but for showing the removal of the stop-words we will use before.
+One of the other attributes of the “adv.word_frequency” is “phrase_len,” which determines the symbolic word’s word count in Advertools Word Frequency Calculation.
+It is one by default, but we will use it before to show the removal of the stop words.

 adv.word_frequency(text, phrase_len=3).head(20)